gatteoelmo/tongue-RESTApi/README.md

 - **Create a New Interaction**
   - Endpoint: /interactions/
   - Method: POST
   - Description: Creates a new interaction related to a user and a post.
+It requires a type (like, comment), post ID, user ID, and content (only for comments).
 - **Get All Interactions**
   - Endpoint: /interactions/
   - Method: GET